 - Antiemetics: During a migraine, gastric stasis occurs, delaying the absorption of oral medications.
 Metoclopramide (10 mg orally/intramuscularly) is a commonly used antiemetic that relieves nausea, vomiting, and gastric stasis.
 It is preferable to administer the antiemetic by injection if the patient has already vomited.
 Prochlorperazine (10–25 mg oral/i.m.) and domperidone (10–20 mg oral) are also effective.
-Diphenhydramine or promethazine exert sedative as well as antiemetic action.
+Diphenhydramine or promethazine exerts sedative as well as antiemetic action.

-If the throbbing headache is more severe, lasts for 6–24 hours, nausea/vomiting and other symptoms are more pronounced, and the patient is functionally affected, migraine is classified as moderate.
+If the throbbing headache is more severe, and lasts for 6–24 hours, nausea/vomiting and other symptoms are more pronounced, and the patient is functionally affected, migraine is classified as moderate.
 Each month, one or more attacks occur.
 Simple analgesics are rarely successful, but stronger NSAIDs or their combinations, as discussed above, are often beneficial.
 The rest are given a particular antimigraine medication, such as a triptan or an ergot preparation.
 Antiemetics are almost always needed.
 Only when attacks occur more than twice or three times a month is prophylactic treatment recommended.

 These patients have 2–3 attacks per month of intense throbbing headaches that last 12–48 hours and are frequently followed by vertigo, vomiting, and other symptoms; during the attack, the subject is completely incapacitated.
 Analgesics/NSAIDs and their variations seldom provide sufficient relief; particular medications, along with antiemetics, must be administered.
-6 month or longer prophylactic regimens are prescribed.
+6-month or longer prophylactic regimens are prescribed.